tommarien/blog/source/_posts/2013-05-05-currying-your-monolithic-code-with-some-ddd-principles.md

 layout: post
 title: Currying your monolithic code with basic DDD principles
 date: 2013-05-05 16:17
-categories:
-  - CSharp
 tags:
-  - Code Quality
-  - Domain Driven Design
+  - csharp
+  - code quality
+  - domain driven design
-  - Object Oriented
+  - object oriented
 ---

 Even the most monolithic code base could benefit by introducing some of the most basic principles of Domain Driven Design.
 The following blog post is a reproduction of a real life code base, in a simplified form, but not far from reality.